PID passivity-based droop control of power converters: Large-signal stability, robustness and performance: Robustness margins

-\begin{assum} The rank of the matrix $g(x)$ is equal to $n-1$. \end{assum} This assumption is verified for all power converters with an electrical scheme constituted by $n-1$ half-bridges, that share at least a reactive component~\cite{erickson2007fundamentals}.
-This is a common architecture in many power electronic converters, and such a broad class includes, among the others, the popular boost, buck and two-level voltage source converters, which are currently the most diffused topologies for grid applications. \\ An immediate consequence of this assumption is that a full-rank left annihilator of the input matrix is given by $g^\perp(x)=x^\top Q$ and then the set of assignable equilibria \eqref{eq:assignable} can be rewritten as:
+This assumption is verified for all power converters with an electrical scheme constituted by $n-1$ half-bridges, that share at least a reactive component~\cite{erickson2007fundamentals}.
+This is a common architecture in many power electronic converters, and such a broad class includes, among the others, the popular boost and two-level voltage source converters, which are currently the most diffused topologies for grid applications. \\ An immediate consequence of this assumption is that a full-rank left annihilator of the input matrix is given by $g^\perp(x)=x^\top Q$ and then the set of assignable equilibria \eqref{eq:assignable} can be rewritten as:

 For a given $\bar x\in\mathcal{E}$ the underlying equation is also referred as \textit{power flow equation}, with the terms denoting respectively the dissipated power and net supplied power at steady-state.
 To analyze robustness of the PID-PBC we assume that the reference vector $x_\star$ belongs to a set of \textit{estimated} assignable equilibria $\hat{\mathcal{E}}\subset\mathbb{R}^{n}$ defined as follows: